-Now that the votes have been counted, slowly and carefully, and the winners determined, will the incoming administration kick-off a new era for tech and the chance for a reset?
+Now that the votes have been counted and recounted, the winners determined, and a new president and veep inaugurated, will the incoming administration kick-off a new era for tech and the chance for a reset?

 The executive branch led by Joe Biden and Kamala Harris has an opportunity to make progress on several key tech-related issues, including equitable broadband access, the long-term impact of AI and automation, and issues of digital privacy and security, to name but a few.

 The new American president is likely to end the Trump administration’s practice of targeting individual companies outside of normal regulatory processes, as it did in disputes involving Amazon, TikTok, Huawei and other firms.
 With control of the Federal Communications Commission passing to Democrats, look for pushes to increase subsidies for universal high-speed internet and possibly to help municipalities build public broadband networks; an effort to revive Obama-era net neutrality rules (Ajit Pai is preparing his resume), and quick rejection of continued action on Trump’s Section 230 executive order.

 The trade war with China will likely pause as both sides reassess the landscape.
 Broader U.S. conflicts with China are with us for the long haul.
 How the Biden administration chooses to address them will also shape the terrain on which U.S. tech vies for global advantage in new markets like artificial intelligence, 5G innovation and VR/AR.

 Democrats will need to pull out a long-shot flip of Senate control to pass new laws.
 So expect little immediate change in the progress of antitrust enforcement against tech companies — including the Justice Department’s lawsuit against Google and a possible move by the Federal Trade Commission and/or several states against Facebook.
 The aggressive findings of a House Judiciary report as well as Trump DOJ’s expansive claims against Google are “on the books.”